MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-migration-service/known-issues.md

 ## An error requires resetting the Storage Migration Service database

-Under rare circumstances you may need to reset the SMS database.
+Under rare circumstances you may need to reset the Storage Migration Service database.
 To do this:

 1. Open an elevated cmd prompt, where you are a member of Administrators on the Storage Migration Service orchestrator server, and run: